joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/10/03/theater/off-broadway-shows-october.html

 **Jane Fonda Revives Her Father’s McCarthy-Era Free Speech Group**\
-`The actress is leading the revival of the Committee for the First Amendment, a free-expression group that Hollywood stars including her father, Henry Fonda, formed in the 1940s.`\
+`The actress joined Spike Lee, Billie Eilish, Pedro Pascal and others in reviving the Committee for the First Amendment, a group that her father, Henry Fonda, was a member of in the 1940s.`\
 https://nytimes.com/2025/10/03/arts/jane-fonda-henry-fonda-free-speech.html

 **The Windup: Each Division Series in focus**\